fbpx

 Sustainability

-The maple and poplar wood we use in our furniture is responsibly sourced and certified sustainable by Appalachian Hardwood Manufacturers, Inc.
+The maple, poplar, and red oak wood we use in our furniture is responsibly sourced and certified sustainable by Appalachian Hardwood Manufacturers, Inc.

 Why opt for a natural wood platform bed?